-MAGNETIC TAPE-

 It allowed gramophone records to be recorded in multiple parts, which were then mixed and edited with tolerable loss in quality.

-It was a key technology in early computer development, allowing unparalleled amounts of data to be mechanically created, stored for long periods, and rapidly accessed.
 The Video tape recorder allowed television stations to gather news, timeshift and record content without having to use or develop relatively expensive film stock; unlike film stock, videotape may be reused.

-Magnetic tape is subject to degradation and therefore is not an ideal medium for long-term archival storage.
+Magnetic tape is subject to degradation and therefore is not an ideal medium for long-term archival storage

 Construction

-Magnetic tape is usually recorded on only one side.[a]
-The back side is a substrate that gives the tape strength and flexibility.
 The magnetic side or recording layer of most tapes is typically a metallic oxide called the oxide side, which is magnetized by a tape head to store the information.
 The magnetic material originally used in this layer was iron oxide, though chromium dioxide and other materials such as metal particles and barium ferrite have been used at times, such as in Type II and Type IV compact cassettes and LTO tapes.
 An adhesive binder mixed with the recording material adheres to the substrate.
 A lubricant is normally applied at the factory to minimize head and tape wear.

 In all tape formats, a tape drive or tape transport uses one or more motors to wind the tape from one reel to another, enabling locating, recording and playback of recorded content by passing the tape over tape heads to read, write or erase as it moves.